teemu-hakala/debugging-masterclass/README.md

 		"${workspaceFolder}/binaries/ft_strcat_debug_binary"
 	],

-I like to use ${workspaceFolder} variable which represents the root directory in the workspace.
+I like to use the ${workspaceFolder} variable which represents the root directory in the workspace.
 This is why we at first opened the directory.

  - Specify all the names of the files to be added to the compilation as usual.
 Prepend them with the absolute path of ${workspaceFolder}.